jhu-cs-uima-sp19/BeeLine/README.md

  4/12 Work day.
 Group work in Malone UGrad lab.

  4/14 Meeting with Simon.
+Discussed accomplished objectives and goals prior to Sprint 1 submission.

+ 4/19 Work day.
+Group work in Malone UGrad lab.

-Discussed accomplished goals for Sprint 1 and new objectives for Sprint 2.
+ 4/21 Meeting with Simon.
+Discussed completed goals for Sprint 1 and new objectives for Sprint 2.

+ 4/22 Work day.
+Group work in Malone UGrad lab.
+Spoke to Anuraag in office hours about a DB error.

+ 4/26 Group work from 4-7 pm in Brody.

+ 4/28 Meeting with Simon.
+Established goals to be completed by final project submission and split tasks.